Director, Centre for Asian Legal Studies

 Representative Published Works in English

-- The Selection of Litigation against Government Agencies: Evidence from China (with Zhiyuan Wang), forthcoming in Review of Law and Economics
+- The Selection of Litigation against Government Agencies: Evidence from China (with Zhiyuan Wang), 13(3) Review of Law and Economics (Nov 2017)

 - Destination-Based Cash-Flow Taxation: A Critical Appraisal, 67(2) University of Toronto Law Journal 301-347 (2017)